An Efficient Black-Box Reduction from Online Learning to Multicalibration, and a New Route to $\Phi$-Regret Minimization

 An algorithm $\cA$ guarantees online multicalibration with respect to a class $\cH \subseteq \{\cX \times \cY \to \R^d\}$, if regardless of Nature's choices of $(x_t,y_t)$, the multicalibration error

 grows sublinearly as a function of $T$ for all test functions $h \in \cH$.
 For brevity, we adopt the shorthand $\MCerr_T \coloneqq \sup_{h\in \cH} \MCerr_T(h)$. \end{definition}

 Intuitively, the sequence of distributions $\cD_t$ is multicalibrated if the expected errors, $p_t -y_t$, are uncorrelated with any function in the class $\cH$.
-Here, we state the definition without absolute values, since it allows for finer-grained results.
-However, we recover the standard definition with the absolute value bars if for every $h\in\cH$, $-h$ is also in the class.
+Here, we stated the definition without absolute values, since it allows for finer-grained results.
+However, one can always recover the absolute values by requiring $\cH$ to be symmetric, meaning that for any $h\in\cH$, $-h$ is also in the class.